 Class Five: A Long Term Action Plan for Financial Freedom

+There will be opportunities to play the Cashflow 101 game, a great for learning basic financial strategies and accounting principles.
 All of the classes are highly visual two hour PowerPoint presentations with practical exercises.

 Here are some comments from evaluations forms completed by past students:

 “The course delegates interacted well and generated discussion.
 Charmaine is very approachable, open and helpful.
 Good to have theory and real life experiences to back up course content and references to refer to.”